oracle-livelabs/converged/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

 ## Introduction

-In this lab, we will analyze the communities formed and will move the single node cluster or any other node to target cluster which we find it suitable.
+In this lab, we will analyze the communities formed and will move the single-node cluster or any other node to the target cluster which we find suitable.

-Estimated Lab Time: 15 minutes
+Estimated Time: 15 minutes

 ### Objectives